codemyriad/cr-sqlite-js/packages/direct-connect-common/README.md

 Common utilities and types for direct connections in the vlcn.io ecosystem.

-## Description
+## Features

-This package provides shared functionality for direct connections used across different environments (browser, Node.js, etc.) in the vlcn.io project.
-It includes common utilities, types, and interfaces that are used by other direct connection packages.
+- Shared functionality for direct connections across different environments
+- Common types and interfaces for direct connection packages
+- Serialization utilities for JSON and binary data

 ## Installation